 OOOflavors cornbread flavored concentrate has managed to create a cornbread extract that has zero calories, zero sugar, and zero carbs.

 Since it’s a highly concentrated extract, a tiny amount is all you need to get the flavor of corn.

 I recommend using 3-4 drops in this recipe and see if it elevates the flavor further.

 Keto Cornbread Accompaniments

-Wondering what to serve your keto cornbread with?
-How about our easy keto chili, or keto chicken chili (slow cooker)?
-Or perhaps our keto broccoli cheese soup?
 I can list recipe after recipe where you’ll love a wedge of keto cornbread.
-But of course, you could also just have this cornbread all by itself, because it’s that good.
+But of course, you could also just have this cornbread all by itself because it’s that good.

 Be sure to also check out our Amazon Store for recommendations.
-You might be surprised by how many great keto options are at your disappointed.
+You might be surprised by how many great keto options are at your disposal.

 - 1 cup heavy whipping cream